Cheryl Dye, Ph.D.Research Professor

 Contact: 864-656-4442 or email@example.com

-Cheryl Dye is a professor in the Department of Public Health Sciences and the director of the Institute for Engaged Aging.
+Cheryl Dye is a Research Professor in the Department of Psychology and Professor Emerita in the Department of Public Health Sciences.
+She is the founding Director and a current Faculty Associate of the Institute for Engaged Aging.
 She has performed extensive research on health promotion of older adults.
-Her interests include the use of health coaches to promote chronic disease self-management and lifestyle changes.
+Her interests include chronic disease self-management through use of health coaches; development and implementation of interventions to improve physical activity and nutritional behaviors and to reduce falls; dementia care; and technologies and built environment approaches to enable aging in place.

 For more information, see her Department Profile.